 This post is the second installment for a page that I am building here on my blog that will be called How To Paint Anything.
 I get many emails each week asking me how to paint this or that and I hope this page will become a valuable resource for all questions related to how to paint items successfully.
 The first post I did was how to paint metal.
 I will add more tutorials as I post them so that eventually the page will have a tutorial on how to paint every surface imaginable.

-Today I am going to show you how to paint over a chest of drawers that has a stain and varnish/urethane finish on it.
+Today I am going to show you how to paint furniture or how to paint over a chest of drawers that has a stain and varnish/urethane finish on it.

 This chest of drawers was a hand me down that my daughter wanted for her apartment –just didn’t want it brown.
 She chose turquoise to coordinate with fabric on her bed pillows.